KTJ-46/google_books_search/README.md

-# MERN_app
+# Google Books Search app
-Deploying MERN app to Heroku
+Using React and MongoDB